Help! (film): Retrospective assessments and influence

-In a retrospective review, Leslie Halliwell describes the film as an "[e]xhausting attempt to outdo A Hard Day's Night in lunatic frenzy, which goes to show that some talents work best on low budgets.
+In a retrospective review, Leslie Halliwell describes the film as an "exhausting attempt to outdo A Hard Day's Night in lunatic frenzy, which goes to show that some talents work best on low budgets.
 The humour is a frantic cross between Hellzapoppin', The Goons, Goofy, Mr. Magoo and the shade of Monty Python to come.
 It looks good but becomes too tiresome to entertain."

-Help!’s pop art style influenced the Batman TV series and the direction of the contemporary advertising industry.
+Help!s pop art style influenced the 1966–68 Batman TV series and the direction of the contemporary advertising industry.
 Although Lester's depiction of Indian culture was largely negative and stereotypical, the film's focus on Kali and other Hindu themes anticipated the counterculture's fascination with Indian philosophy and music.
 In his book 1965: The Year Modern Britain Was Born, cultural commentator Christopher Bray views Help! as "one of the central surrealist texts" of the 1960s, and the film that best captures the "magical weirdness" of London before the commercialisation that accompanied its international recognition as the world's "Swinging City".

 Ronnie D. Lankford of AllMovie describes Help! as a "forerunner to music videos", adding: "Lester seemed to find the right tone for Help!, creating an enjoyable portrait of the Beatles and never allowing the film to take itself too seriously.
-His style would later be co-opted by Bob Rafelson for the Monkees' television series in the '60s and has continued to influence rock musicals like 1998's Spice World.
+His style would later be co-opted by Bob Rafelson for the Monkees' television series in the '60s and has continued to influence rock musicals like 1998's Spice World".
+Tony Sokol, writing for Den of Geek in 2017, praised the film's use of in-jokes, the music, and Leo McKern's comedic performance, and noted the film's influence on director Spike Lee, Bob Rafaelson and The Monkees TV series, and MTV music videos.